Taking the SAT with Accommodations

 - Extra Breaks: Students are provided five 5-minute breaks.

-- Extended Breaks: Students are provided one 20-minute break and one 10-minute break.
+- Extended Breaks: Students are provided one 20-minute break.
 They break at the same points as test takers without disabilities.
+If you are taking the SAT with essay please reach out to your school for additional information about extended breaks during that SAT administration.

 - Breaks as needed: Students may break at any time during the exam for as long as needed—within reason.